pebblecode/GreenLeague/README.markdown

  * Go to Organiser > Archives > Validate... (select the deployment provisioning profile)
  * Go to Organiser > Archives > Submit...

+## Copyright

+All data and images contained within this app are the property of People & Planet Student Activities Ltd and may not be reproduced without prior permission.
+Contact greenleague@peopleandplanet.org or 01865 264180 for further information and permissions.